dpmerrell/dpmerrell.github.io/about.md

 permalink: /about/
 ---

-I am pursuing a PhD in Computer Science(s) at University of Wisconsin - Madison.
-I hope that this blog evolves into something useful and interesting.
+I am pursuing a PhD in [Computer Science(s)](http://cs.wisc.edu) at University of Wisconsin---Madison.

-I am generously advised by Aws Albarghouthi and Loris D'Antoni of the Programming Languages group.
-My research seeks to apply *program verification* techniques to machine learning algorithms; e.g., neural networks.
-Our research aims to help practitioners build safe, reliable, and *ethical* machine learning systems.
+I am generously advised by [Aws Albarghouthi](http://pages.cs.wisc.edu/~aws/) and [Loris D'Antoni](http://pages.cs.wisc.edu/~loris/) of the
+Programming Languages group.

+Our research seeks to apply *program  verification* techniques to machine learning algorithms; e.g., neural networks.
+We aim to help practitioners build safe, reliable, and *ethical* machine learning systems.

 I studied math and physics as an undergrad.
 This background can be useful, though I've had a lot of catching up to do.

+I hope that this blog evolves into something useful and interesting.

 <!---
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)